zszabo-rh/openshift-install-guide/03-assisted-installation/rest-api-vs-kube-api.md

   sshAuthorizedKey: "ssh-rsa ..."
 ```

-Agents from this InfraEnv can later bind to any cluster:
+Agents from this pool can later bind to any cluster:

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1